chaoss/augur/docs/setup/installing-augur.md

 - Create your user `augur` with a password.
 - Grant augur all the privileges on augur

-3. Execute the file named [`new-augur.0.0.77.5-release.sql`](../../augur/persistence_schema/new-augur.0.0.77.5-release.sql) as the `augur` user, if you have granted that user schema creation privileges, or as any other user who has schema creation privileges.
-All schemas, the tables, and sequences they contain, are owned by the `augur` user.
-Sure, you could do a search and replace and make everything owned by `Sarah`, but why would you do that?
-Unless your name is `Sarah` and its really important to you.
+3. Execute the file named [`new-augur.0.0.77.5-release.sql`](../../augur/persistence_schema/new-augur.0.0.77.5-release.sql) as any user with schema creation privileges.
+    - All schemas, the tables, and sequences they contain, are owned by the `augur` user.
+    - If you are running the script from the command line, from the root of the Augur repository it is located at: `augur/persistence_schema/new-augur.0.0.77.5-release.sql`.
+    - The fastest way is `psql -U augur -d augur -f augur/persistence_schema/new-augur.0.0.77.5-release.sql -h localhost` from the command line at the root of the Augur repository.
-4. There is also a small amount of "seed data" that our data collection "workers" need populated, so execute the file named [`seed_data.sql`](../../augur/persistence_schema/new-augur.0.0.77.5-release.sql) as the `augur` user as well.
+4. There is also a small amount of "seed data" that our data collection "workers" need populated, so execute the file named [`seed_data.sql`](../../augur/persistence_schema/seed_data.sql) as the `augur` user as well.
+    - If you are running the script from the command line, from the root of the Augur repository it is located at: `augur/persistence_schema/seed_data.sql`.
+    - The fastest way is `psql -U augur -d augur -f augur/persistence_schema/seed_data.sql -h localhost` from the command line at the root of the Augur repository.

 ## Build Your Augur Backend Environment
 From the root directory inside of your augur clone (assuming an activated Python virtualenv from the beginning steps: `source newaugur/bin/activate`)